lehoon/MemoryModule/readme.md

 memory - without storing on the disk first.

-See `doc/readme.rst` for more informations about the format of a DLL file and a tutorial how they can be loaded directly.1
+See `doc/readme.rst` for more informations about the format of a DLL file and a tutorial how they can be loaded directly.